Emergency funds: How much should you save?

-Even in the best of times, it might make sense to have a little extra money put aside for emergencies.
+Even in the best of times, it might make sense to put aside a little extra money for emergencies.
 A financial buffer can help if, for example, your car breaks down, your bathroom floods or you’re hit with a big medical bill.

 And having an emergency fund might also help you avoid tapping into long-term savings—like a retirement or college fund—when an unexpected cost pops up.

 - An emergency fund can help your peace of mind and support your financial plan.